OlofBlomqvist/odd-box/docs/src/getting_started.md

 ```

 From here, you can either open up the config file in your favorite editor, or just run odd-box and open your browser going to http://localhost:1234 where you can configure odd-box thru its web-interface.

+Please see the configuration page for details around which settings are available